JasonX1250/tuner/docs/milestone2.md

   - *private* - Boolean specifying whether the new playlist will be private ( *true* ) or public ( *false* )

 > ***addToPlaylists***
-Adds the specified media to the target playlists
+Adds the specified media to the target playlists and returns a list of Strings (*success* or *failure*) indicating the status of adding media to each playlist

 | Parameter | Type | Description |
 |-----------|------|-------------|